Audre Lorde: Career

-In 1954, she spent a pivotal year as a student at the National University of Mexico, a period she described as a time of affirmation and renewal.
+In 1954, she spent a pivotal year as a student at the National Autonomous University of Mexico, a period she described as a time of affirmation and renewal.
 During this time, she confirmed her identity on personal and artistic levels as both a lesbian and a poet.
 On her return to New York, Lorde attended Hunter College, and graduated in the class of 1959.
 While there, she worked as a librarian, continued writing, and became an active participant in the gay culture of Greenwich Village.
-She furthered her education at Columbia University, earning a master's degree in library science in 1961.
+She furthered her education at the Columbia University School of Library Service, earning a master's degree in library science in 1961.
 During this period, she worked as a public librarian in nearby Mount Vernon, New York.

 In 1968 Lorde was writer-in-residence at Tougaloo College in Mississippi.

 Lorde's time at Tougaloo College, like her year at the National University of Mexico, was a formative experience for her as an artist.
 She led workshops with her young, black undergraduate students, many of whom were eager to discuss the civil rights issues of that time.
 Through her interactions with her students, she reaffirmed her desire not only to live out her "crazy and queer" identity, but also to devote attention to the formal aspects of her craft as a poet.
 Her book of poems, Cables to Rage, came out of her time and experiences at Tougaloo.

 From 1972 to 1987, Lorde resided on Staten Island.
 During that time, in addition to writing and teaching she co-founded Kitchen Table: Women of Color Press.

 In 1977, Lorde became an associate of the Women's Institute for Freedom of the Press (WIFP).
 WIFP is an American nonprofit publishing organization.
 The organization works to increase communication between women and connect the public with forms of women-based media.